 First, let’s start with the Chase Sapphire Preferred Card (CSP), which I suggest in my “I’m Nervous” credit card combination.
 Overall, the CSP card is great for a number of reasons:

-- Solid sign-up bonus of 80,000 Ultimate Rewards points after spending $4,000 on the card within the first three months.
+- Solid welcome bonus of 100,000 Ultimate Rewards points after spending $4,000 on the card within the first three months.

 - 1x points on all other purchases